thaitommytran/budgetty-redux/README.md

 ### Instructions

-* In the `src` folder, add a folder and name it `ducks`.
+* In the `src` folder, add a folder and name it `redux`.
-* Add a file in the ducks folder and name it `budgetReducer.js`
+* Add a file in the redux folder and name it `budgetReducer.js`

 In budgetReducer.js:
-* Create an `initialState` variable with the following properties.
+* Create an `initialState` variable that's an object with the following properties.
 This variable will eventually be passed into the reducer function to set an initial state for the store:

   ```
   {